sap-tutorials/Tutorials/tutorials/sth-translate-fiori-app/sth-translate-fiori-app.md

 ![Run demo app](sth-translate-fiori-app-run-demo.png)

-When the preview opens, change the language in the top right of the screen.
+When the preview opens, change the language in the top right of the screen to German.

 ![Switch languages](sth-translate-fiori-app-switch-languages.png)

-Now open the **Approve Purchase Orders** app.
+Now open the **Shop** app.
 The example below shows the app in German.

 ![Run demo app in German](sth-translate-fiori-app-man-prods.png)

 > Note: Some texts in the app come from the back end or are hard coded, and are therefore not part of the `i18n.properties` file that you translated in this tutorial.

+[VALIDATE_2]

 [ACCORDION-END]